Davi-Archive/dating-app-angular-csharp/README.md

 # Dating App

-This project is about an dating app proof-of-concept
+This project is about an dating app proof-of-concept, where you are capable of creating an user and uploading photos (one needs to be the main) and also edit your profile after creating (uploading an image is not required), once you have an profile you can like and message(still implementing) users in realtime!

 # This Site is Live